-The Audit Committee of the Board of Directors is composed of all outside directors, all of whom are independent as defined in Nasdaq Stock Market Rule 5605(a)(2) and under Rule 10A-3(b)(1) adopted pursuant to the Securities Exchange Act of 1934.
-The members of the Audit Committee are James H. Beeson, Ernst G. Hoyer and Barbara A. Payne.
-In August 2008, the Board of Directors adopted an updated Audit Committee charter.
-In May 2014, the Board of Directors revised and readopted the August 2008 charter, which is available at www.utahmed.com.
-Ernst G. Hoyer is the Board of Directors' designated Audit Committee Financial Expert consistent with The Sarbanes-Oxley Act of 2002.
+The present Audit Committee of the Board of Directors is composed of three independent outside directors, who are independent as defined in Nasdaq Stock Market Rule 5605(a)(2) and under Rule 10A-3(b)(1) adopted pursuant to the Securities Exchange Act of 1934 and comprise a majority of the Board of Directors.
+The Audit Committee charter is available at www.utahmed.com.
+Ernst G. Hoyer is the Board of Directors' designated Audit Committee Chairman and Financial Expert consistent with The Sarbanes-Oxley Act of 2002.